“Find your own truth,” was the advice author Ray Bradbury provided an aspiring, young writer on a radio call-in show.

 If the reader is anything like me, they went back to doing what they were doing soon after hearing advice, but the quality of deep, profound advice starts popping up in the course of what a person does.
 It begins to apply so often that, we begin chewing on it, and digesting it.
 Others may continue to find this vague advice about a truth to be nothing more than waste matter –to bring this analogy to its biological conclusion– but it begins to infiltrate everything an eager student does.
 If the advice is pertinent, the recipient begins spotting truths that should’ve been so obvious before, and they begin to see that what their thought was the truth –because it is for everyone else– is not as true for them as they once thought.

-Vague advice may have no import to those that don’t bump up against the precipice, and for them a platitude like “Find your own truth” may have an of course suffix attached to it.
+Vague advice may have no import to those that don’t bump up against the precipice, and for them a platitude such as, “Find your own truth” may have an of course suffix attached to it.
 “Of course an artist needs to find their own truth when approaching an artistic project,” they may say.
 “Isn’t that the very definition of art?”
 It is, but go ahead and ask an artist if the project they are currently working on is any closer to their truth than the past pieces they attempted.
 Then, once they’ve completed that project, go ahead and ask them if they’re any closer to their truth.
 The interrogator is likely to receive a revelation of the artist’s frustration in one form or another, as most art involves the pursuit of a truth coupled with an inability to capture it to the artist’s satisfaction.
 Yet, it could be said that the pursuit of artistic truth, and the frustration of never achieving it, may provide more fuel to the artist than an actual, final, arrived upon truth ever could.

-Finding your truth, as I see it, involves learning the rules of a craft, locating the parameters of the artist’s ability, finding their formula within, and whittling.
+Finding your truth, as I see it, involves intensive knowledge of the rules of a craft, locating the parameters of the artist’s ability, finding their formula within, and whittling.
 Any individual that has ever attempted to create art has started with a master’s template in mind.
 The aspiring, young artist tries to imitate and emulate that master design, and they wonder what that master of the design might do in moments of artistic turmoil.
 Can I do this, what would they do, should I do that, and is my truth nestled somewhere inside all of that awaiting further exploration?
 At a furthered point in the process, the artist is hit by other truths, truths that contradict prior truth, and this begins to happen so often that everything the artist believed to be a truth, at one point, becomes an absolute falsehood, and this is where the whittling comes in.

 In a manner similar to the whittler whittling away at a stick to create form, the storyteller is always whittling.
 He’s whittling when he writes.
 He’s whittling when he reads.
 He’s whittling in a movie theater, spotting subplots, and subtext that no one else sees.
 He’s whittling away at others’ stories to what he believes to be the core of the story that the author of the piece may not even see.
 Is he correct?
 It doesn’t matter, because he doesn’t believe that the author’s representation of the truth is a truth.